-40. If you require a visa to study in the UK, you are responsible for obtaining it and complying with its conditions.
+- 40. If you are subject to UK immigration control, you are responsible for ensuring you have the appropriate permission for study purposes.
 If you do not have valid immigration permission for study, you will not be able to start your course.
-If your permission expires during your course and you no longer have valid leave to remain in the UK, or have breached the terms of your visa, the University may be required to inform UK Visas and Immigration and may require you to leave your course.
-If the University is sponsoring your student visa it will inform you separately of your obligations towards the University in relation to your visa.
-It is your responsibility to check that all the details on your Certificate of Acceptance for Studies (CAS) prepared by the University are correct and up to date before making your student visa application.
+If your permission expires during your course and you no longer have a valid immigration status that permits study in the UK, the University may be required to withdraw you from your course. - 41.
+If the University is sponsoring your student visa it will inform you separately of your responsibilities to comply with the conditions of the visa and your obligations towards the University in relation to its sponsorship duties.
+If you breach the terms of your student visa, the University may be required to inform UK Visas and Immigration and you may be withdrawn from your course. - 42.
+The University can only issue a Confirmation of Acceptance for Studies (CAS) to support a student visa application once you have met all of the conditions of your offer and your admission has been confirmed.
+It is your responsibility to check that all the details on your CAS are correct and up to date before making your student visa application.
 The University accepts no liability for problems caused by incorrect information on the CAS.
-The University can only issue your CAS once you have met all of the conditions of your offer and your admission has been confirmed.
 Further information about the requirements relevant to students who require a visa can be found at www.internationalstudents.cam.ac.uk/immigration/student-visa

-Other matters
+Other Matters